Salisbury Police searching for robbery, shooting suspect - Salisbury Post

 Salisbury Police are actively searching for the suspect with assistance from the Rowan County Sheriff’s Office and the State Highway Patrol’s Air Unit.
 Officers were assisted by Salisbury Fire Department and Rowan Emergency Management managing the incident.

-Residents in the area are encouraged to shelter in place.
-Livingstone College also is on lockdown.
+Residents in the area were encouraged to shelter in place.
+Livingstone College was placed on lockdown.

-An early description of the suspect is a “small stature, thin Black male, with dreads.”

-Salisbury man charged with robbery in Rowan, assault with deadly weapon in Davie County